 7.2.1 Inspect respirator before and after each use, and during cleaning.
-Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses and connectors, constant-flow connector, and alternate air control valve or temperature control valve.
+Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses, and constant-flow connector.